FasterXML/jackson/README.md

 ### Community support

-Jackson components are supported by the Jackson community: see "Participation, Contribution" below for details.
+Jackson components are supported by the Jackson community: see "Participation, Contributing" below for details.

 ### Commercial support